-This data demonstrates that the Motorist Assist program in both St. Louis and Kansas City continue to provide motorist's assistance on the urban freeways in both metropolitan areas.
+This data demonstrates that the Motorist Assist program in both St. Louis and Kansas City experienced a routine increase in assists due to increased roadway volumes.
 Typical patterns show increased assists during peak travel season and winter weather and decreased services in late summer and early fall.